• Skip to main content

-We may receive compensation for products we recommend.
-As an Amazon Associate I earn from qualifying purchases.
+We may receive a commission when you make a purchase from one of our links for products and services we recommend.
+As an Amazon Associate we earn from qualifying purchases.
+Thank you for support!

 Need a good story idea quick?
 These fantasy writing prompts and plot ideas can be used as inspiration to write your next epic tale.
 You can use these story ideas and prompts for all types of creative works, whether it be a novel, screen play or other fictional short stories.